Tattooed Chef Inc. (TTCF) upgraded Issued by Wall Street Gurus

 ROTH Capital, on the other hand, stated in their research note that they expect to see TTCF reach a price target of $26.
 The rating they have provided for TTCF stocks is “Buy” according to the report published on November 17th, 2020.

-Volatility was left at 3.84%, however, over the last 30 days, the volatility rate increased by 3.54%, as shares surge +6.40% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.06% lower at present.
+Volatility was left at 4.06%, however, over the last 30 days, the volatility rate increased by 5.28%, as shares sank -14.95% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -22.72% lower at present.

-During the last 5 trading sessions, TTCF rose by +2.97%, which changed the moving average for the period of 200-days by +8.17% in comparison to the 20-day moving average, which settled at $20.02.
-In addition, Tattooed Chef Inc. saw -9.17% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TTCF fell by -17.39%, which changed the moving average for the period of 200-days by -10.52% in comparison to the 20-day moving average, which settled at $19.88.
+In addition, Tattooed Chef Inc. saw -25.69% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading